PDX-Capstone-Team-A/DxWiFi/documents/MeetingHistory.md

 Kernel command to disable RTS / CTS packets : 	iw phy phy(1|0) set rts -1

-The command was put in both the init_wifi_ad-hoc.sh and associate.sh scripts to automatically disable RTS/CTS when the machines are placed into ad-hoc mode using either script.
+The command was put in both the init_wifi_ad-hoc.sh and associate.sh scripts (now dual.sh) to automatically disable RTS/CTS when the machines are placed into ad-hoc mode using either script.

 Sprint 8 - Optimizing Workflow